ncmreynolds/TrivialRFIDauthorisation/README.md

 If you use sector 0 the library will use block 1&2, the only usable blocks in sector 0.

 If you use sector 1 or higher the library will use the first two blocks in that sector, potentially leaving the third block free for other data.

+By default the library uses sector 1, in early versions it used sector 0.